Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

-Here we utilize the cosmological information encoded in the underlying matter power spectrum and directly constrain cosmological parameters.
+{\it Full-shape constraints.} Here we utilize the cosmological information encoded in the underlying matter power spectrum and directly constrain cosmological parameters.
 We consider a nonflat $\Lambda$CDM model with six parameters in total, $\theta=(b,~\Om,~\Ok,~H_0,~\As,~k_*)$, where $\As$ is the amplitude of the primordial curvature perturbations.
 We fix the baryon density, $\ob\equiv\Ob h^2$, to the fiducial value because it is tightly constrained by CMB and big-bang nucleosynthesis \cite{Aver:2013,Cooke:2014,Planck-Collaboration:2016}.
 We further fix the dark energy equation-of-state to a cosmological constant, $w_0=-1$, as the high-$z$ clustering is not sensitive to $w$.
 On the other hand, the high-redshift universe is a useful laboratory to test the flatness of the universe, $\Ok$ \citep{Takada:2015}.

 Since there is a strong degeneracy between $b$ and $\As$ in linear theory, they cannot be tightly constrained \cite{Okumura:2008}.
 For sampling stability and efficiency of the MCMC, we adopt a Gaussian prior on $\As$ and marginalize it over together with the other nuisance parameters, $b$ and $k_*$.
 We confirmed that this does not affect constraints on the other parameters, since the degeneracies between $\As$ and other parameters are relatively small.\footnote{ Using the shape information of the power spectrum on nonlinear scales and the bispectrum enables one to simultaneously determine $b$ and the perturbation amplitude, and thus to investigate the $\sigma_8$ (or $S_8$) tension \cite{Philcox:2022}.
-Such an investigation is left to our future work. } Here we discuss only the constraints from high-mass halos, as our model of the correlation function is too simple to provide accurate cosmological constraints via the full-shape analysis from the low-mass halos.
+Such an investigation is left to our future work.} Here we exclude $z=2$ low-mass halo samples from our discussion, as our model of the correlation function is too simple to provide accurate cosmological constraints via the full-shape analysis from them.